Daylighting (streams): Maryland

 Since the 1990s there have been several plans to daylight the Jones Falls along much of its route through downtown Baltimore.

+Massachusetts

+Part of Island End River flowing through Everett, Massachusetts was daylighted in 2021.

 New York (State)

-Yonkers, New York, the fourth largest city in the state, broke ground on December 15, 2010, on a project to daylight of the Saw Mill River as it runs through its downtown, called Getty Square.
+Yonkers, New York, the third largest city in the state, broke ground on December 15, 2010, on a project to daylight of the Saw Mill River as it runs through its downtown, called Getty Square.
 The daylighting project is the cornerstone of a large redevelopment effort in the downtown.
 An additional 2 other sections of the Saw Mill River are planned to be daylighted as well.

 The first phase of the Yonkers daylighting was portrayed in the documentary Lost Rivers.
 The second phase, where the river runs under the Mill Street Courtyard, broke ground on March 19, 2014.

+Ohio

+Lick Run is a stream in Cincinnati, Ohio that was enclosed in an 18 foot diameter brick pipe in the 1880s, and has been daylighted to divert stormwater from combined sewers.
+The project to create the Lick Run Greenway was approved in 2010 and constructed by the Metropolitan Sewer District between 2017 and 2021.
+At a cost of nearly $200 million, the project daylighted more than a mile of Lick Run, reduced combined sewer overflows into the Mill Creek by nearly a billion gallons per year and created a mile-long greenway park with hiking and biking trails for the South Fairmount community.

 Salt Lake City, Utah

 City Creek

 A public-private partnership between Salt Lake City and the Church of Jesus Christ of Latter Day Saints, exchange the ownership of a surface parking lot at 110 N State Street in Salt Lake City for development rights to an underground parking garage.
 In 1995, a donation by the church allowed Salt Lake City to daylight a creek channel through the newly created City Creek Park.